This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 quickly perform aggregate operations on columns.

-The diagram in Figure 101 is highly simplified.
+Figure 86 is highly simplified.
 First, what look like simple arrows from the various

 systems to the data warehouse are actually complicated background processes known as extract, transform, and load